trimstray/mkchain/README.md

         --help        show this message
-        --debug       displays information on the screen (debug mode) -i, --in          add certificates to merge (file, multiple files or directory with ssl certificates) -o, --out         saves the result (chain) to a file --with-root   add root certificate to certificates chain
+        --debug       displays information on the screen (debug mode) -i, --in          add certificates to merge (file, multiple files or directory with ssl certificates) -r, --remote      get remote certificates and add them to merge (instead of -i, --in) -o, --out         saves the result (chain) to a file --with-root   add root certificate to certificates chain
 ```